alanszlosek/node-rss-proxy/readme.markdown

 Node RSS Proxy
 ----

-Node RSS Proxy is a node.js service I use to proxy and cache podcast RSS feeds.
+Node RSS Proxy is a node.js service I use on my linode server to proxy and cache podcast RSS feeds.

-Features:
+*Why?* To reduce mobile data usage, and so my phone can process RSS feeds more quickly.

-* Reduces size of a podcast feed by omitting unnecessary XML elements
+* The proxy reduces the size of a podcast feed by omitting unnecessary XML elements
 * Reduces the number of servers my phone has to contact when fetching feeds
 * Returns only the new feed items (since podcast client's last fetch)
 * Follows feed redirects, and remembers previous URLs
-* systemd service definition, if you need it

 Requirements: